 Augustus in the book is disgustingly obese.
 In this film, he's not nearly as fat and his chubbiness is actually kind of cute.

 Mr. Wonka in the book is an older man with a black goatee, and illustrators often portray him as hardly taller than the kids.
 In this film he's of normal height, clean-shaven, red-headed, and in his late thirties to early forties.
 This and the toned-down costume also counts as Adaptation Dye-Job, and has since become Lost in Imitation — most subsequent adaptations and virtually all of the parody versions have clean-shaven Wonkas.

 Charlie's father is stated to have died sometime before the story begins; the director explains in the making-of book Pure Imagination that the character was effectively superfluous.

 Adaptation Expansion: The entire Slugworth subplot and the misadventure with the Fizzy Lifting Drinks.
-In the book, Charlie gets the factory as soon as the other kids were out of the running and didn't have to pass a final test.
+In the book, Charlie gets the factory as soon as the other kids were out of the running and doesn't have to pass a final test.

 Oompas: Who do you blame when your kid is a...
 BRAT?
 Pampered and spoiled like a Siamese Cat?
 Blaming the kids is a lie and a shame.
 You know exactly who's to blame: The Mother and the Father!